 Eat It!
 Magazine and its supporting website are going to be everything a tourist would want in a comprehensive guide to Savannah’s evolving food scene as well as a well maintained journal for locals on the comings and goings of chefs, restaurants, trends and great food.

 Look for Eat It!
-Magazine in the Fall of 2017 at eatitsavannah.com
+Magazine soon at eatitsavannah.com